GoldenbyteGH/.vimrc/README.md

 Refernece: "https://scrivocodice.it/vim-ide-sviluppo-python/"

-Here is a list of all plugins installed by Vundle.
+Here is a list of all plugins installed using [Vundle](https://github.com/VundleVim/Vundle.vim).

 * gmarik/Vundle.vim
 * tmhedberg/SimpylFold